 Applying for Observing Time

-Telescope time for ESO telescopes at the La Silla Paranal Observatory is allocated twice a year in periods of 6 months.
+Telescope time with ESO telescopes at the La Silla Paranal Observatory is allocated twice a year in periods of six months.
 Allocation periods run from 1 October through 31 March, and from 1 April through 30 September.
-Applications for observing time must be submitted using the Web-based p1 interface accessible at www.eso.org/p1.
+Applications for observing time must be submitted using the web-based p1 interface accessible at www.eso.org/p1.

-The Call for Proposals describes the conditions under which observing time is offered on the ESO telescopes on the La Silla, Paranal, and Chajnantor (APEX) sites of the Observatory.
+The Call for Proposals describes the conditions under which observing time is offered with ESO telescopes at the La Silla, Paranal, and Chajnantor (APEX) sites of the Observatory.
 The document is available in electronic form via this Web page.

-Applications for observing time for the ESO Telescopes have to be prepared using the p1 web system.
+Applications for observing time with ESO Telescopes have to be prepared using the p1 web system.

 It is the PI's responsibility to resolve any submission problems well before the deadline.
 Please note that ESO cannot provide support beyond 11:00 CET on the day of the deadline.